 You can modify WordPress URLs by using the functions.php file, which can be found in the currently active theme; you need to login to cPanel and open your File Manager > Public_html folder follows this path.

 Note: You can also login to your public_html by using software called FileZilla FTP Client.
-Both cPanel and FTP methods are recommended; you can choose whichever suits you best.
+Both cPanel and FTP methods are recommended; you can choose whichever suits you the best.

 As you can see in the above screenshot and edit the file using the internal server code editor.
 If you are using an FTP client, you can use NotePad like text editor for code editing purposes.